 The STI-CA must ensure that the SPC token received from the originating entity during the certificate acquisition process as described in [ATIS-1000080] is valid

-The primary impact of this solution is related to the originating entity setting up an account with the STI-PA and requesting an SPC token (item 1).
+The primary impact of this solution to a SHAKEN implementation is related to the originating entity setting up an account with the STI-PA and requesting an SPC token (item 1).

-This solution also supports a TNSP providing an SPC token to an originating entity using their SPC namespace without impacting the certificate acquisition itself.
+This solution also supports a TNSP providing an SPC token, which includes an EID, to an originating entity using their SPC namespace without impacting the certificate acquisition itself.

 This solution has no impact on the STI-CA interfaces and the model maintains the STI-PA as the Trust Authority for the Public Key Infrastructure (PKI).